leithdm/lethalapps/README.md

 ## UX

-This project is part of the [Code Institute](https://codeinstitute.net/) Full Stack Software Development course, specifically **Module 1: User-Centric Front-End**.
-The objective for this milestone project is to "*build a static front-end site to present useful information to users... data is presented in a way that helps users achieve their goals goals, e.g. learning about a product/service that they are interested in.
-The presentation of this data advances the site owner's goals, e.g. helps them market a product/service.*"

 Lethal Apps is a company founded in 2015 to provide software development services, specifically for web and mobile application development.
 As company owner, this project was an opportunity to create a website to highlight the services Lethal Apps has to offer, to show-case previously published apps along with open-source portfolio work, and for customers to get in contact with the agency to avail of these services.

 <br/>